The course involves:

-1. To obtain an elementary understanding of the way that the earth's gravity field affects observations.
+1. Obtain an elementary understanding of the way that the earth's gravity field affects observations.

-2. To gain a basic knowledge of the geometry of the ellipsoid and of map projections.
+2. Gain a basic knowledge of the geometry of the ellipsoid and of map projections.

-4. To be able to do computations on the Universal Transverse Mercator projection.
+4. Perform computations on the Universal Transverse Mercator projection.

-5. To understand what a geodetic datum is, how it is obtained and how to do datum transformations.
+5. Understand what a geodetic datum is, how it is obtained and how to do datum transformations.

-6. To understand the significance of the Geocentric Datum of Australia and Map Grid of Australia.
+6. Understand the significance of the Geocentric Datum of Australia and Map Grid of Australia.